Imran4424/iOS-InterviewQuestions/Swift.md

 ### Why does calling `DispatchQueue.main.sync { ... }` from the main thread cause a deadlock?

+Calling `DispatchQueue.main.sync { ... }` from the main thread causes an immediate and inevitable deadlock because the main queue is a serial queue, and the current (main) thread is already busy executing the code before the sync call.

 ### What are global dispatch queues and QoS classes?

 ### How to perform work in the background and then update UI on the main thread?